Kochise/win_portable/Internet/curl/docs/FEATURES.md

   6. requires c-ares
   7. requires libssh2, libssh or wolfSSH
   8. requires libssh2 or libssh
-  9. requires OpenSSL, GnuTLS, mbedTLS, NSS, yassl, Secure Transport or SSPI (native Windows)
+  9. requires OpenSSL, GnuTLS, mbedTLS, NSS, Secure Transport or SSPI (native Windows)
-  10. -
-  11. requires libidn2 or Windows
+  10. requires libidn2 or Windows
-  12. requires libz, brotli and/or zstd
+  11. requires libz, brotli and/or zstd
-  13. requires a GSS-API implementation (such as Heimdal or MIT Kerberos)
+  12. requires a GSS-API implementation (such as Heimdal or MIT Kerberos)